 The team then needs to identify countermeasures and solutions to reduce the potential damages from the identified threats.
 A security countermeasure must make good business sense, meaning that it is cost-effective and that its benefit outweighs its cost.
 This requires another type of analysis: a cost/benefit analysis.

-For example, if the ALE of the threat of a hacker bringing down a Web server is $12,000 prior to implementing the suggested safeguard, $3,000 after implementing the safeguard, and the annual cost of maintenance and operation of the safeguard is $650, then the value of this safeguard to the company is $8,350 each year.
+For example, if the ALE of the threat of a hacker bringing down a web server is $12,000 before implementing the suggested safeguard, $3,000 after implementing the safeguard, and the annual cost of maintenance and operation of the safeguard is $650, then the value of this safeguard to the company is $8,350 each year.

 The following items need to be considered and evaluated when deriving the full cost of a countermeasure: